 (H) Green pricing program means a voluntary program that provides an electric utility’s retail customers an opportunity to purchase renewable energy or renewable energy credits (RECs);

-(I) For purposes of solar rebates for solar electric systems “operations” means all of the major components of the on-site solar photovoltaic system have been purchased and installed on the customer generator’s premises and the production of rated net electrical generation has been measured.
+(I) Operational means all of the major components of the on-site solar system have been purchased and installed on the customer-generator’s premises and the production of rated net electrical generation has been measured by the electrical corporation.

 (J) PVWatts™ means the site specific data calculator that uses hourly typical meteorological year weather data and a photovoltaic performance model to estimate annual energy production and costs savings for a photovoltaic system.